-Days are as action-packed or as gentle as guests choose them to be.
-The Mara Triangle is home to Africa’s great mammals, a mere 10 minute drive from the lodge, and guests can experience hot air ballooning, walking safaris, cultural visits to neighbouring Maasai villages – or simply do nothing at all.
+Days are as action-packed or as gentle as you prefer.
+The Mara Triangle is home to Africa’s great mammals, a mere 10-minute drive from the lodge and guests can experience hot air ballooning, walking safaris, cultural visits to neighbouring Maasai villages – or simply relax and do nothing at all.

 At the heart of the lodge surely has to be the kind, warm and gentle team of Kenyans who take loving care of all the guests.
-The lodge family of safari guides, chefs, butlers, housekeepers and camp managers is driven by guest delight; the joy of being of service runs deep in this owner-run safari lodgeREAD THE REVIEWS
+The lodge family of safari guides, chefs, butlers, housekeepers and camp managers is driven by guest delight; the joy of being of service runs deep in this owner-run safari lodge.READ THE REVIEWS

 You may wonder how many nights is the ideal stay at Angama Mara.
 The answer?
 Five nights and six days.
 This offer has been designed with this in mind, with time to enjoy the Mara's non-stop wildlife viewing and the lodge's other activities and experiences.

 Head out on a full-day exploration of a Mara.
 Enjoy a picnic breakfast somewhere in the middle of nowhere, and slowly make your way to the Tanzanian border.
 After an exciting day out, come back to the sundowner boma, sip on a gin and tonic while enjoying a sunset Maasai warrior performance.